Top 3D Artists Share Advice for Beginners

 To bring further clarity to the question of where to begin, we asked some of our favorite world builders what software they use and what they recommend for those just starting out.

 “The most important thing, in my opinion, is to start with some of the most famous 3D softwares on the market, like Blender and C4D for example.
 There are many tutorials and courses about these programs online so you'll be totally able to learn pretty much anything you need.
-Then, once you get familiar with the basics, I think software like Marvelous Designer, Zbrush, and Substance Designer would be a great addition to your skillset.
+Then, once you get familiar with the basics, I think software like Marvelous Designer, Zbrush, and Adobe Substance 3D Designer would be a great addition to your skillset.
 I would also suggest After Effects and/or Photoshop for Post Production.”

 “I myself use Cinema 4D; I’ve been growing up using that and I don’t see myself changing.
 But 3D softwares are, more or less, all the same, so for starters my suggestion is to pick up Blender, which is completely free, and learn the basics there, so eventually you will be able to use most 3d softwares afterwards!"